Cluster Munition Ban Policy

 Guinea is a State Party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons (CCW).

 Guinea is not known to have used, produced, or exported cluster munitions.

-Guinea imported cluster munitions and is believed to currently possess a stockpile.
-Moldova has reported that it transferred 860 9M27K cluster munition rockets, each containing 30 fragmentation submunitions, to Guinea in the year 2000 for use in its 220mm Uragan multi-barrel rocket launchers.
+Guinea imported cluster munitions and may currently possess a stockpile.
+Moldova has reported that it transferred 860 9M27K cluster munition rockets, each containing 30 fragmentation submunitions, to Guinea in 2000, for use in its 220mm Uragan multi-barrel rocket launchers.

-Guinea must provide a transparency report, for the convention to confirm if it possesses cluster munition stocks.
-If it does, Guinea is obligated to ensure their destruction as soon as possible and no later than 1 April 2023.
+Guinea must provide a transparency report for the convention to formally confirm if it possesses stocks, and if so, disclose information on the types and quantities to be destroyed.
+If Guinea does possess cluster munitions, it is obligated to ensure their destruction as soon as possible, and no later than 1 April 2023.

-Guinea has not indicated if it intends to retain cluster munitions for research and training purposes.
+Guinea has not reported whether it plans to retain cluster munitions for research and training purposes.

 For details on Guinea’s cluster munition policy and practice up to early 2009, see Human Rights Watch (HRW) and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), p.
 86.

 Guinea participated in the convention’s Meetings of States Parties in 2010–2011 and 2016, and the First Review Conference in September 2015.